apache/qpid/wcf/ReadMe.txt

 2. Build the solution WCFToWCFDirect.sln.

-3. Copy qpidclient.dll and qpidcommon.dll from the Qpid build folder e.g. %QPID_ROOT%\cpp\build\src\Debug to the same location as the exe files e.g. bin\Debug of each of the projects.
+3. Copy qpidclientd.dll and qpidcommond.dll from the Qpid build folder e.g. %QPID_ROOT%\cpp\build\src\Debug to the same location as the exe files e.g. bin\Debug of each of the projects.
 These dlls are needed at runtime.

-4. Copy qpidclient.dll and qpidcommon.dll to %QPID_ROOT%\wcf\tools\QCreate\Debug folder.
+4. Copy qpidclientd.dll and qpidcommond.dll to %QPID_ROOT%\wcf\tools\QCreate\Debug folder.

 5. Start the qpid broker from the qpid build folder e.g. %QPID_ROOT%\cpp\build\src\Debug.